 The MAC address you’re seeing indicates what interface your device is using to talk to the other devices on your network.
 Note that there may be some network information caching, so wait and try again in an hour if you’re surprised by the results you’re seeing.

 Chromecast will attempt to connect to Wi-Fi after three minutes if the Ethernet cable is disconnected from the adapter, or it will connect to Wi-Fi immediately if there isn’t an Ethernet cable plugged in when the Chromecast is powered on.
-If you plugin an Ethernet adapter while you’re using it, the Chromecast will wait until it is idle before attempting to switch from Wi-Fi to Ethernet.
+If you plug in an Ethernet adapter while you’re using it, the Chromecast will wait until its idle before attempting to switch from Wi-Fi to Ethernet.
 You can speed this up by unplugging it from power and reconnecting it.

 I hope to see the Google Cast app add some kind of indicator in the future to make it a bit easier to determine how the Chromecast is connected to the network.
 It currently does show the device’s MAC address in the Settings section, so it wouldn’t be unprecedented to include such network information in the app.